flutter/flutter-github-scripts.dart/README.md

 Dates are in ISO 8601 format.

 If `--include-milestones` is specified, the punt report is prefaced by a list of the punted issues sorted by milestone.

+## bin/regressions.dart

+Usage: `pub run regressions.dart [--tsv] [--between from-date to-date]`

+Generates a list of regressions found in all releases (we started tracking after 1.11).

+Dates are in ISO 8601 format.